-Academic Support is dedicated to providing open and accessible support to SUNY Orange students, working toward their college and career goals.
+The Center for Student Success is dedicated to providing open and accessible support to SUNY Orange students, working toward their college and career goals.
 With a center on both the Middletown and Newburgh campuses, we offer an inclusive and encouraging environment where students succeed in becoming more confident and independent learners.
 Each semester, we offer a range of services that meet students where they are, academically and individually.
 This includes drop-in, one-time, or weekly tutoring, study groups, online tutoring, as well as workshops.

-Academic Support is committed to providing guidance, practice, and encouragement for our students at any stage of learning.
+The Center for Student Success is committed to providing guidance, practice, and encouragement for our students at any stage of learning.
 Students who work with us will: